-- Hold this position for as long as you can (one – two minutes is fine).
+- Hold this position for as long as you can (one or two minutes is fine).

 - Rest for a few minutes and repeat for the other side.

-- To increase the difficulty level, you can raise the leg on top.
+- To increase the difficulty level, you can raise the top leg.

-The Russian twist is an amazing workout that works just about every muscle in your core as you twist from side to side.
+The Russian twist is an amazing workout for just about every muscle in your core as you twist from side to side.
 The obliques are the more obvious beneficiaries, though, as the side-to-side motion really impacts the torso and helps to carve out an impressive side.

-And just like the other workouts listed so far, no serious gym equipment is required.
-All you need is some space on the floor and the will to keep going!
+And just like the other stomach workouts listed so far, no serious gym equipment is required.
+All you need is some floor space and the will to keep going!

-- Sit on the ground and bend your knees such that there’s a 90-degree angle between your upper and lower legs.
+- Sit on the ground, and bend your knees to create a 90-degree angle between your upper and lower legs.

 - You may place your feet under something immovable or lift them slightly off the floor.